 Cancer Services offers families a chance to enjoy normal family outings with other families coping with cancer through free monthly activities like family bowling, cooking at Young Chef’s Academy, or Equine Fun Day.
 These activities offer families an opportunity to forget about cancer and escape the stresses associated with a cancer diagnosis.

 Camp Care is a weeklong summer camp for children (ages 5-13) with cancer and their siblings.
 Campers enjoy varied activities, including fishing, rock climbing, laser tag, movies and much more.
 An on-site nurse or doctor provides medical oversight, while the children have fun in a safe environment.
 For more information on Camp Care, click here.

 The holidays are supposed to be a joyous time, but can often be stressful when a family is impacted by cancer.
 To help families have a merry and bright holiday season, Cancer Services hosts a festive party and provides presents for children and teens (18 and younger) in the family.
-If you are are already registered with Cancer Services, click here for more information on the 2016 holiday party and to fill out a form to participate.

 Palliative Care Support